 For more information on how to reserve a place, visit the Malvern Civic Society website.

-For Sundays, it is advisable to book in advance at the Tourist Information Office or online at TicketSource.
+It is advisable to book in advance at the Tourist Information Office or online at TicketSource but sometimes tour places are available on the day.
+Please call 01684 892289 or just turn up on the off-chance.

 Tourist Information Centre contact details: